felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 In this code it is confusing what the lifetime of the `df` argument is and what it is even used for.
 An object should only track state that must be present during the entire lifetime of the object.
+If the `df` is only used in the `train` method then it should not be passed to the constructor.

-The second issue is that the config dictionary argument creates an implicit API.
+A second issue here is that the config dictionary argument creates an implicit API.
 The user of the class cannot tell what the contents of the config dictionary should be without looking at the implementation of the constructor.
 This is why frameworks like `sklearn` make all of their hyperparameters explicit in their constructors.
 It allows you to be able to tell at the call-site if you are configuring the estimator correctly.
 Imagine if the caller had made a typo in a dictionary key for the example above.
-The mistake would be silently ignored.
+The mistake would be silently ignored unless an explict check was implemented.
+An explicit check would introduce unnecessary complexity when a language feature (arguments) is already available to handle this.

 **Solution**: Colocate the DataFrame with its usage and make the class constructor take explicit arguments.